 Another competition-leading performance area for the Alti.
 This is mainly because the Alti glove is a purely synthetic glove.
 No leather or any other natural materials are used in its construction.
 This means that the specific materials that construct the various parts of the glove, PrimaLoft insulation, AlpenGrip(r) palm material, and nylon back of the hand are all extremely water resistant inherently.
 The synthetic shell never needs waterproofing treatment, unlike leather-based gloves, which require such maintenance periodically.
 To add to the weather resistance, the gauntlet is large enough to swallow even the loftiest of down garments and provides an excellent seal from the elements.

 The synthetic palm is extremely tough and tactile and has no problem holding onto ice tools or ski edges.
 We were impressed at how little wear they showed after a few full days working with snow tools in them.
-The best part about these gloves is their "infinite warranty" from outdoor research, so if you do run into a problem with your gloves, you know Outdoor Research will make you happy.
+The best part about these gloves is their "infinite warranty" from OR, so if you do run into a problem with your gloves, you know Outdoor Research will make you happy.
 Kudos to them for one of the best warranties in the industry.
 All that said, the Alti gloves are durable on the whole.
-Other offerings such as the Hestra Army Leather Gore-Tex Glove will be more durable over time.

 The Alti glove has a variety of standard features that are well executed.
-The large gauntlet has a one hand adjustable cinch and release, so you can easily take them on or off and fully seal up the forearm area.
+The large gauntlet has a one-hand adjustable cinch and release, so you can easily take them on or off and fully seal up the forearm area.
 The fingers include a dongle to attach the outer glove to your harness.
 The cinch located on the top of the wrist had a double stitched pull tab to aid in the tightening around your hand.
 Another bonus not found on any other glove is the cinch on the INNER glove's wrist.
-This allows the inner glove to be a true second set of gloves, unlike the Black Diamond Guide which has a more fragile and less fully thought out inner glove.
+This allows the inner glove to be a true second set of gloves, unlike other double gloves that feature a more fragile inner glove.

 We found the removable inner liner to be executed best on the Alti in comparison to the competition.
 Breathable, windproof, cinch-able, these liners make ski touring even dreamier (if that's possible?).
 They can also be used as driving gloves on your way to your pre-dawn laps in the backcountry.

-At $159, these are an excellent value for the warmth and capability they provide.
+These are a good value for the warmth and capability they provide.
 In essence, this is two pairs of gloves.
-They come with an excellent warranty as well, so we believe this is a very fair price.
+They come with an excellent warranty as well, so we believe this is a fair price.

 If you find yourself planning different objectives to keep skiing interesting, the Alti gloves will certainly fit the bill.
-They are at home in the backcountry and are a super warm glove to use during the coldest of resort days.
+They are at home in the backcountry and one ski-mountaineering missions, and are a super warm glove to use during the coldest of resort days.
 The only thing that holds them back is mediocre dexterity.